lejlou/ProgrammingLanguage_project/README.md

 ## Run the code

 To run the project, you will first need to install Go on your machine.
-We used [this link] (https://www.youtube.com/watch?v=etSN4X_fCnM) for instructions how to setup Go language
+We used this link (https://www.youtube.com/watch?v=etSN4X_fCnM) for instructions how to setup Go language.

+Run the game following these steps: